grjsmith/practical_strategy_for_technologists/Chapter2.md

 ### Heaven

-Businesses whose success is dependent on certain calendar events like valentines day for gifts businesses and black friday for ecommerce businesses are naturally very focused on these dates.
+Businesses whose success is dependent on certain calendar events like valentines day for gifts businesses and black friday for e-commerce businesses are naturally very focused on these dates.
 It’s not uncommon to find change freezes and moratoriums planned weeks in advance of the key dates.
 One thing often missed by these businesses is identifying when it would be appropriate to be less risk averse; they rarely plan the rest of the year outside of those key dates.

 This is something AOL did very well in the mid-late 90’s and early 2000’s.
 The AOL year revolved around Christmas.
 This always surprises people but in the late ‘90s-early and 2000’s a computer was a popular Christmas present and a lot of these computers came with AOL software installed.
 In the rare cases where it wasn’t we made sure every household had at least one AOL CD.
 This meant Christmas day was AOL’s busiest day.
 We did all the usual things that every business does to protect service on that day.
 What we did that, I later learned, was unusual was that we planned the rest of the year around Christmas.
 In practice this meant that the months immediately after Christmas were spent planning the year ahead.
 This meant assessing potential business opportunities against hosting and development costs.
 By spring development of new products was underway and I was waiting for new servers to arrive.
 Summer was spent developing and building infrastructure but with reduced staff levels as people took summer holidays.
 Autumn was the most intense time of year as teams rushed to finish products and get them launched because if they weren’t completed by the beginning of October there wouldn’t be time for them to get on to the new CDs and have supporting literature and marketing material printed and distributed.
 The US staff then disappeared for 4-5 days for thanksgiving.
 Finally came the pre-Christmas TV and magazine campaigns and then we battened down the hatches for Christmas.
 This was an incredibly effective strategy as can be seen by the success of AOL over those years.